nwhitehead/luacommander/README.md

 Get a copy of the source.
 Create a build directory named `build`, either inside your source tree or somewhere else.
 Using the Windows SDK Command Prompt, run `setenv /release` to set the build environment to release mode.
+If you are on x86_64 and would like to compile for x86 then do `setenv /release /x86`.

 This should change the font from yellow to green.
-From the command prompt, navigate to `build` and run `cmake SOURCEDIR -G"NMake Makefiles"`.
+From the command prompt, navigate to `build` and run `cmake -G"NMake Makefiles" -DCMAKE_BUILD_TYPE=Release SOURCEDIR`.
 This will generate makefiles suitable for Microsoft's NMake tool.
 Run `nmake` to do the build.

 To build the binary Windows installer, install NSIS (available at http://nsis.sourceforge.net).
 Then run `cpack` from the `build`